Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    device.requestAttMtuChange(newAttMtuValue);
    ```
    > [!NOTE]
-   > After calling `requestAttMtuChange()` function ATT MTU value change should be accepted if both devices support new ATT MTU value according to the [Bluetooth Core Specification](https://www.bluetooth.com/specifications/bluetooth-core-specification/).
+   > After calling `requestAttMtuChange()` ATT MTU value change should be accepted if both devices support new ATT MTU value according to the [Bluetooth Core Specification](https://www.bluetooth.com/specifications/bluetooth-core-specification/).

 ### Receive notifications on ATT MTU changes

 To receive notifications on ATT MTU value changes:

 1. [Connect to a Bluetooth Low Energy device](#connect-to-a-bluetooth-low-energy-device).
-2. If the `device` is connected, call `addAttMtuChangeListener()` providing as a parameter the callback function to be called on each change of the ATT MTU value:
+2. If the `device` is connected, call `addAttMtuChangeListener()` providing as a parameter the callback to be called on each change of the ATT MTU value:
    ```
    function attMtuChangeCallback(newAttMtuValue) {
       console.log("ATT MTU value has changed to: " + newAttMtuValue);